 The key is to fill each rice-wrapped roll with about 1/3 cup of filling.

 - Zesty Mango Spring Rolls: Sriracha, mango and avocado give this spring roll recipe a spicy twist.

 - Strawberry Spring Rolls: Stuff thinly sliced spinach, chopped strawberries and crumbled feta in your roll.
 Drizzle with honey and enjoy as a light dessert.

 - Caribbean Vacation Spring Rolls: Try this recipe for a snack that’s bursting with juicy mandarins and island spice.

 Want to keep rolling?
-Learn how to make sushi next.
+Learn how to make California sushi rolls next.